quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![**Results of inter-haplotype distance scans in the BXD RILs.** **a)** Cosine distances between aggregate *de novo* mutation spectra on BXD haplotypes with either *D* (n = X) or *B* (n = Y) alleles at approximately 7,500 informative markers.
 Distance thresholds at $p = 0.2$ and $p = 0.05$ were calculated by performing 10,000 permutations of the BXD haplotype mutation data. **b)** Cosine distances between aggregate *de novo* mutation spectra on BXD haplotypes with either *D* or *B* alleles at approximately 7,500 informative markers.
 Only BXDs with *D* haplotypes at marker rsYYYY on chromosome 4 were included in the scan.
 Distance thresholds at $p = 0.2$ and $p = 0.05$ were calculated by performing 10,000 permutations of the BXD haplotype mutation data. **c)** Fractions of *de novo* germline mutations in BXDs with either *D* or *B* haplotypes at markers rsXXXX and rsYYYY.
 Total counts of each mutation type were aggregated in groups of BXDs with either of the four possible haplotype combinations, and fractions of each mutation type were calculated in each group separately.
 Chi-square tests of independence were used to compare counts of individual mutation types between the D-D and D-B groups of BXDs, as well as between the B-D and B-B groups. **d)** Fractions of *de novo* germline mutations in Sanger Mouse Genome Project (MGP) strains with either *D* or *B* haplotypes at markers rsXXXX and rsYYYY.
 Total counts of each mutation type were aggregated in groups of MGP strains with either of the four possible haplotype combinations, and fractions of each mutation type were calculated in each group separately.
 Chi-square tests of independence were used to compare counts of individual mutation types between the D-D and D-B groups of BXDs, as well as between the B-D and B-B groups.](images/Figure%202.png){#fig:distance-results width=7in}

 In a previous analysis, we used quantitative trait locus (QTL) mapping to identify a nearly identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
-This locus overlaps 21 protein-coding genes that are annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contains non-synonymous differences between the two parental strains: *Mutyh*. *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations following DNA replication.
+This locus overlaps 21 protein-coding genes that are annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contains non-synonymous differences between the two parental strains: *Mutyh*. *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations following DNA replication [@PMID:28551381;@PMID:28127763;@PMID:17581577].
 As expected, C>A germline mutation rates are nearly 50% higher in BXDs that inherited *D* haplotypes at marker ID rsYYYY than in those that inherited *B* haplotypes.

 ### An additional germline mutator allele on chromosome 6